Energy-based, geometric, and compositional formulation of fluid and plasma models: Introduction

 \subsection{EPHS modeling language}

-Exergetic Port-Hamiltonian Systems (EPHS) offer a compositional and thermodynamically-consistent language for the specification of dynamic multiphysical models~ \onlinecite{2024LohmayerLynchLeyendecker}.
+Exergetic Port-Hamiltonian Systems (EPHS) offer a compositional and thermodynamically-consistent language for the specification of dynamic, multiphysical models~ \onlinecite{2024LohmayerLynchLeyendecker}.
 This includes models from classical mechanics and electromagnetism as well as irreversible processes with local thermodynamic equilibrium.
-An EPHS model is defined by a power-preserving interconnection of primitive subsystems that represent fundamental physical behaviors, namely storage as well as reversible and irreversible exchange of energy.
+An EPHS model is defined by a power-preserving interconnection of primitive subsystems.
+The primitive systems represent fundamental physical behaviors, namely storage as well as reversible and irreversible exchange of energy.
 The interconnection is expressed in a simple graphical syntax.
 Since expressions in the syntax are composable, models can be defined hierarchically to manage complexity and to make their parts reusable.
 Due to structural properties, models automatically conform with the first and second law of thermodynamics, Onsager reciprocal relations, and possibly further conservation laws such as conservation of mass.

 The primary objective of the EPHS language is to simplify understanding, communication and development of models across various physical domains.
-Moreover, we expect that the structured approach to model specification can streamline the integration of first-principles-based physical modeling with scientific machine learning.
+Moreover, we expect that the structured approach to model specification can be leveraged to automatically generate structure-preserving numerical schemes for simulation, optimization, and control of multiphysical systems.
+Further, the framework can probably facilitate the integration of first-principles-based modeling with scientific machine learning.

-The application of EPHS to spatially-lumped models~ \onlinecite{2024LohmayerLynchLeyendecker} such as multibody systems~ \onlinecite{2024LohmayerCapobiancoLeyendecker} suggests that the language can be effectively used in practice, provided that a suitable software implementation and structure-preserving time discretization are developed.
+The application of EPHS to spatially-lumped models~ \cite{2024LohmayerLynchLeyendecker} such as multibody systems~ \cite{2024LohmayerCapobiancoLeyendecker} suggests that the language can be effectively used in practice, provided that a suitable software implementation and structure-preserving time discretization are developed.
 This work explores another direction, namely the formulation of spatially-distributed models in the EPHS language.
 At the same time, we demonstrate the effectiveness of the compositional approach by constructing two plasma models, which directly reuse a Navier-Stokes-Fourier (NSF) fluid model and a Maxwell electromagnetism model.
 The NSF model directly reuses an ideal compressible fluid model.
+This sheds light on the energetic, thermodynamic and geometric nature of the considered models.